MariaAmPC/Sentiment-analysis/project.md

       With a unified understanding, we transitioned to practical implementation, applying the gathered knowledge by coding in Python.
 This involved implementing the neural network, adding a language modell to interpret the given sentences, and fine-tuning the model to achieve higher accuracy.
 Throughout the implementation phase, we continuously evaluated our progress against the set objectives, making necessary adjustments and refinements based on feedback and results.
 For example, we decided to change the type of dataset we were using.
 We switched from a binary classification of hate speech to classifying different emotions in a sentence.
 The reason for this change was the relatively better performance of the neural network when it had more categories to distinguish between (6 instead of 2).

    3.2.
-Data Understanding and Preparation (Marie)
+Data Understanding and Preparation

       In our use case, we aim to develop a classification algorithm capable of categorizing text-based data into various emotional categories.
 To achieve this, we require datasets that contain specific labels to facilitate the training and evaluation of our model.
 Our selected dataset consists of 120,000 rows and three columns: ['tweet_id', 'sentiment', 'content'].
 The data types are int64 for 'tweet_id' and object for 'sentiment' and 'content'.
 The 'content' column contains the tweets, while the 'sentiment' column holds the labels, which include categories such as empty, sadness, enthusiasm, neutral, worry, surprise, love, fun, hate, happiness, boredom, relief, and anger.